 Of the 407 people aboard the City of Benares 260 died including 77 of 90 children most of them from exposure.

 Some 20 families lost 2 children or more, the Grimond family lost 5.

-The sinking of the City of Benares and death of so many children was to be the cause of great trauma with the Germans responsible described as savages.
-They in turn accused the British Government of being criminally negligent in deliberately sending children into an active war-zone.
-Either way, it was to bring to an end the CORB programme of evacuation.
+The sinking of the City of Benares and death of so many children were the cause of great trauma with the Germans responsible described as savages.
+They in turn accused the British Government of being criminally negligent in deliberately sending children into an active warzone.
+Either way, it was to end the CORB programme of evacuation.

 On 21 September, just as news of the fate of the City of Benares was becoming known the SS Nova Scotia set sail from Liverpool with 29 CORB children aboard – they were to be the last to leave.

 By the time the CORB programme was formally abandoned on 3 October 1940, 2,664 children had been safely evacuated, a tiny percentage of the 236,000 who had registered.